-- 5.5.1 In this section: - a) "chain store" or "corporate store" means a group of retail stores licensed under the same legal entity; and - b) "common carrier" is an entity whose business transports people or goods from one place to another for a fee. - c) "retail store" is a distinct entity with a street address and unique licence number; and - d) "franchise" includes retailers that share a common operating name, but each store has its own individual ownership structure. - 5.5.2 Transferred products and products sold due to store closure cannot be returned to AGLC (unless there is a recall as per Section 5.3). - 5.5.3 (Deleted Jun 2021) - 5.5.4 A common carrier must be used to transport product between stores. - 5.5.5 Licensees must keep a record of all cannabis purchases and transfers (i.e., invoices and receipts) to prove the source of all cannabis in the licensed premises for at least six (6) years.
-(Added Jun 2021) - 5.5.6 Transfer of product between retail stores licensed under separate legal entities (i.e., independent retailers or franchise locations) is not permitted.
-(Added Jun 2021)
+- 5.5.1 In this section: - a) "chain store" or "corporate store" means a group of retail stores licensed under the same legal entity; and - b) (Deleted Jan 2024) - c) "retail store" is a distinct entity with a street address and unique licence number; and - d) "franchise" includes retailers that share a common operating name, but each store has its own individual ownership structure. - 5.5.2 Transferred products and products sold due to store closure cannot be returned to AGLC (unless there is a recall as per Section 5.3). - 5.5.3 (Deleted Jun 2021) - 5.5.4 (Deleted Jan 2024) - 5.5.5 Licensees must keep a record of all cannabis purchases and transfers (i.e., invoices and receipts) to prove the source of all cannabis in the licensed premises for at least six (6) years.
+(Added Jun 2021) - 5.5.6 Transfer of product between retail stores licensed under separate legal entities (i.e., independent retailers or franchise locations) is not permitted, excluding sales noted in 5.5.7.
+(Amended Jan 2024) - 5.5.7 A licensee may sell to, or purchase cannabis products from, another licensee.
+Prices and quantities purchased are negotiable between the two licensees.
+(Added Jan 2024)